Listen to the webpage

 Goal: Sergels torg

 Here you can find a brief FAQ about The March for Accessibility.
+There is a more extensive FAQ in Swedish att www.marschen.se/vanligafragor which can be translated using online translation services.
 If you have questions which aren't answered here, don't hesitate to mail them to us at info@marschen.se and they will be answered as soon as possible.

 1. What is the background of the march?